Your 2019 VUWSA Executive

 Finn is keen to see better representation of Māori and Pasifika students and more representation for the LGBTI+ community on campus.
 He’s also backing The Wait is Over campaign to get better mental health support services for students.

-The Wellbeing and Sustainability Officer works with the Welfare Vice President to make sure students are feeling safe and supported on campus, while also spearheading eco-friendly and sustainable initiatives on campus.
+Michael, as our Wellbeing and Sustainability Officer, works with the Welfare Vice President to make sure students are feeling safe and supported on campus, while also spearheading eco-friendly and sustainable initiatives on campus.

 Equity Officer: Komal Singh